Android Studio Windows Install for PCs

 Install the Android Studio IDE

 The link to the Android Studio installer download is on the Android Developers web site.
 See the Android Studio download page.
-The Android Studio install file is very large, over 1GB, a broadband Internet connection is recommended.
-Android Studio will also download and configure additonal files and the whole process can take some time.
+The Android Studio install file is very large, it varies by release and can be up to 1GB, a broadband Internet connection is a must.
+Android Studio will also download and configure additional files that can be GBs in size, the whole process can take some time.

-Click the large Download Android Studio For Windows button.
+On the Studio download page click the large Download Android Studio button (or the Download Options link to download an installer for a different operating system).
 Terms and conditions for Studio appear, click the check box agreeing to those T&Cs.
 Another large Download Android Studio For Windows button becomes enabled.
 Click the button to download the Android Studio install EXE.
-The EXE is named android-studio-bundle-x.x-windows.exe, where x.x is the current version number of Studio's internal build.
-(This may not match Android Studio's displayed version number, e.g. the first release of Android Studio 2.0 has a build number of 143.2739321).
+The EXE is named android-studio-ide-x.x-windows.exe, where x.x is the current version number of Studio's internal build.
+(This may not match Android Studio's displayed version number, e.g. Android Studio 3.5.3 had a build number of 191.6010548).

-Run the Studio installer file.
+When the Studio install EXE has been downloaded, run the Studio installer.
 If you experience any errors see the Possible Problems section at the end of the article.
-You may need to accept a Windows User Account Control (UAC) warning message.
-Only accept this message if the EXE came from the Android Developers web site.
+The installer runs under the adminstrator account on Windows, if signed in as a standard user you will need to accept a User Account Control (UAC) warning message, and enter the PC's machine admin password.
+Only accept the UAC message if the EXE came from the Android Developers web site.
 Downloads from other web sites may be harmful to your PC.
-Select Yes to accept the UAC warning.
+This will also be required when the Intel Hardware Acceleration Execution Manager (HAXM) is installed during the setup process.
+HAXM is used for AVDs.

 When the Android Studio Setup dialog appears select the Next button on the various set up screens.

-The installer will setup the Android Studio IDE, the base Android Software Development Kit (SDK) and an Android emulator (a.k.a Android Virtual Device or AVD).
+The installer will setup the base Android Studio IDE.
+Once the base Studio is installed, the first run of Studio will configure other components, including the Android Software Development Kit (SDK) and an Android emulator (a.k.a/ Android Virtual Device or AVD).

-It is recommended to change the install location, e.g. to C:\Android\sdk.
-If you need to install Studio and the SDK onto a disk with more space change the install locations here, as this example shows:
+To install the SDK to a different directory, or onto a disk with more space, change the install locations on the SDK Components Setup page, as this example shows:

-Click Finish and Android Studio will download additional packages.
-Click the Show Details button if required.
-You may be prompted to allow a command line instruction to run (related to the configuration of the Intel Hardware Acceleration Execution Manager, HAXM).
+You may be prompted to allow a command line instruction to run (related to the configuration of HAXM).
 Allow the command to run.
-When the download and extraction of the packages has completed click the Finish button.
+When the download and extraction of the packages has completed, click the Finish button.
 After a short delay the Studio Welcome screen will be shown.

 Android Studio Ready To Use